 Look for these specific ingredients when you're rebuilding:

-- Cholesterol and fatty acids: Fatty acids like linoleic acid help maintain the skin's lipid barrier and support moisture retention. they're naturally present in skin but become depleted when the barrier is damaged.
+- Cholesterol and fatty acids: Fatty acids like linoleic acid help maintain the skin's lipid barrier and support moisture retention.
+Work by Elias and colleagues in the Journal of Investigative Dermatology found evidence that linoleic acid plays a direct role in the epidermal permeability barrier.
+They're naturally present in skin but become depleted when the barrier is damaged.

-- Centella asiatica: Known for anti-inflammatory and wound-healing properties, centella helps calm redness, strengthen the barrier, and support recovery, especially for sensitive or acne-prone skin. dermatologists reach for it first when the barrier is compromised.
+- Centella asiatica: Known for anti-inflammatory and wound-healing properties, centella helps calm redness, strengthen the barrier, and support recovery, especially for sensitive or acne-prone skin.
+A review by Witkowska and colleagues in Pharmaceutics describes its saponins, flavonoids, and phenolic acids reducing erythema and helping improve skin barrier function.
+Dermatologists reach for it first when the barrier is compromised.

 - Minimal fragrance, essential oils, or unnecessary actives: Everyone's skin triggers are different, but the most common culprits of irritation are fragrance, essential oils, and certain preservatives.